Egypt 3500 BCE

 As an independent state, Egypt’s tax revenues are now all spent within its own borders, rather than some or all of them being dispatched to some distant imperial capital such as Rome, Constantinople or Baghdad.
 This has allowed Egypt’s rulers to invest in Egypt’s agriculture, improve and maintain the irrigation system, increase the prosperity of the country and boost the government’s tax revenues.

 The process of Islamization (and Arabization) has been slowly gaining pace in Egypt.
 This has not been official policy: quite the reverse (non-Muslims paid higher taxes, so conversion was not encouraged by the government).
-However, the need by many people to deal with the new ruling elite has spread the knowledge of Arabic, and perhaps too the advantages which come from belonging to the ruler’s religious community, has encouraged many to convert.
-Nevertheless, the majority of Egyptians are still Christians at this date.
+However, the need by many people to deal with the new ruling elite has spread the knowledge of Arabic, and perhaps too an awareness of the advantages which come with belonging to the ruler’s religious community, has encouraged many to convert.
+Nevertheless, at this date the majority of Egyptians are still Christians.

-Although the Fatimids failed to achieve their goal of replacing the caliph in Baghdad, they did succeed in building up a large empire centered on Egypt.
+Although the Fatimids failed to achieve their goal of setting themselves up as the caliphs of the Islamic world, they did succeed in building up a large empire centered on Egypt.
 Under them, the Egyptian economy prospered.
 Trade expanded, as, with Fatimid control of the Red Sea, Egypt became once again the great entrepot of long-distance maritime trade between east and west.
 The Fatimid capital, Cairo, became the chief cultural centre of the Islamic world, with Muslim literature, philosophy and science thriving.

 Under Fatimid rule, thousands of Arabs settled in Egypt.
 At one point these posed such a serious threat to the regime that the Fatimids encouraged two of the largest Arab tribes to emigrate westwards into the Maghreb.
 Here they destabilize the emirate of Tunis.